Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 2. Economy Pricing: Cadbury produces variations of its major goods in order to appeal to a broad audience.
 Under this segment, we find products such as Dairy Milk, Perk, Five Star, and Eclairs, that are reasonably priced.

 3. Bundle Pricing: This approach is used to sell a bundle of items at a presumably lesser cost than if the customers bought the items separately.
-Such a bundle of several products are prominent during holiday and festival seasons.
+Such a bundle of several products is prominent during the holiday and festival seasons.

 3. Place Mix for Cadbury

 Cadbury’s products are globally available, catering to a large client base.
-Cadbury has been able to have a significant influence on the worldwide market because to its strong distribution network.
+Cadbury has been able to have a significant influence on the worldwide market because of its strong distribution network.

 Cadbury chocolate is made in the English town of Bournville.
-Cadbury recently ran an advertising claiming that it exclusively imports the best cocoa beans from Ghana for its chocolates.
+Cadbury recently ran an advertisement claiming that it exclusively imports the best cocoa beans from Ghana for its chocolates.

 Both urban and rural regions have access to the items.
 We’ve seen that this has aided the company’s growth.
 The distribution points have made the items available to a large number of consumers, resulting in a profit for the firm in terms of both customer base and revenue.